v-vong3/csulb/cecs_491/demo/README.md

 * vs-code-demo
   * Demo of Visual Studio Code IDE, npm and ExpressJS

+* vue-cli-demo
+  * Demo of utilizing the vue-cli v2.x tool to scaffold a workspace specific for Vue.
+Additional content was added inorder to make the project template a complete starter pack

 * vue-demo **(INCOMPLETE)**
   * Demo of VueJS and Bulma